gofr-dev/gofr/CONTRIBUTING.md

   No PR should ever decrease the overall code coverage.
 * Once your code changes are done along with the testcases, submit a PR to development branch.
 Please note that all PRs are merged from feature branches to development first.
 * All PRs need to be reviewed by at least 2 Gofr developers.
-They might reach out to you for any clarfication.
+They might reach out to you for any clarification.
 * Thank you for your contribution. :)

 ### GoFr Testing Policy: